kartverket/backstage-plugin-risk-crypto-service/README.md

 especially important to remember in terms of kms-resources.

 > Small note on config files: The crypto service stores the configuration file as a temporary file.
 This is deleted when
-> the sops
+> the SOPS
 > encryption succeeds, however, if an error occurs it might not be.
 The information in these files are already stored in
-> github, and does not contain any secret information.
+> GitHub, and does not contain any secret information.

 <br>

 ### Age

-[Age](https://github.com/FiloSottile/age) is a simple, modern and secyre encryption tool, format and Go library.
+[Age](https://github.com/FiloSottile/age) is a simple, modern and secure encryption tool, format and Go library.
 In this service we use asymmetric Age key-pairs to encrypt and decrypt files.
 The asymmetry of the Age keys makes it easy to add the public key to the .sops.yaml configuration files.
 The private keys are kept secret, and used for decryption of files.